TrueBlocks/trueblocks-core/docs/content/data-model/admin.md

 | size            | The size of the chunk in bytes                                     | uint64     |

-## Blooms
+## ChunkBlooms

 The `blooms` data model represents the bloom filter files that front the Unchained Index index portions.
 The information here is mostly for internal use only as it includes the size and number of the bloom filters present as well as the number of addresses inserted into the bloom.
 This information is used to study the characteristics of the Unchained Index.

-The following commands produce and manage blooms:
+The following commands produce and manage chunkBlooms:

 | Tools                                              |                                                                 |
 | -------------------------------------------------- | --------------------------------------------------------------- |
 | [chifra chunks](/docs/chifra/admin/#chifra-chunks) | manage pinned index of appearances and associated Bloom filters |

-Blooms data is made of the following data fields:
+Chunkblooms data is made of the following data fields:

 | Field     | Description                                                        | Type       |
 | --------- | ------------------------------------------------------------------ | ---------- |